OpenEvalProject/evals/manuscripts/elife-55852/v2/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/55852/elife-55852-fig1-v2.jpg)

-**Figure 1.:** Sulfolobus solfataricus.The Cas10 subunit of the type III CRISPR complex synthesises cyclic tetra-adenylate (cA4) when viral RNA transcripts are detected.
+**Figure 1.:** The Cas10 subunit of the type III CRISPR complex synthesises cyclic tetra-adenylate (cA4) when viral RNA transcripts are detected.
 Target RNA cleavage shuts-off cA4 synthesis. cA4 binds to the CARF (CRISPR associated Rossmann Fold) domain of CRISPR ancillary nuclease Csx1 and allosterically activates its HEPN (Higher Eukaryotes and Prokaryotes Nucleotide binding) domain, which degrades RNA non-specifically within the cell.
 Extant cA4 is degraded slowly by CRISPR ring nucleases (Crn1 family) which likely facilitate cell recovery after clearing the virus.
 Viral anti-CRISPR ring nucleases (AcrIII-1 family) degrade cA4 rapidly to stop activation of ancillary defence enzymes such as Csx1 and supress antiviral immunity.

 In our previous study, we demonstrated that the type III-D system from Sulfolobus solfataricus synthesises predominantly cA4, which activates the CRISPR ancillary ribonuclease Csx1.
 We examined the first regulatory step in cOA synthesis in detail and demonstrated that target RNA cleavage and dissociation from the complex shut-off cOA synthesis (Rouillon et al., 2018).
 Since CRISPR ancillary nucleases degrade nucleic acids non-specifically, cellular as well as viral targets are destroyed.
 Collateral cleavage of self-transcripts by a Csm6 enzyme has previously been shown to result in cell growth arrest (Rostøl and Marraffini, 2019).
 Therefore, in addition to regulating the synthesis of cOA, cells need a mechanism to remove extant cOA if they are to return to normal growth.
 To solve this problem, S. solfataricus encodes CRISPR-associated ring nuclease 1 (Crn1) family enzymes (Athukoralage et al., 2018).
 Crn1 enzymes slowly degrade cA4 to yield di-adenylate products incapable of activating Csx1.
 In other species Csm6 proteins have evolved catalytic CARF domains capable of degrading cA4, thereby acting as their own ‘off-switches’ to their RNase activity (Athukoralage et al., 2019; Jia et al., 2019).
 Unsurprisingly, archaeal viruses and bacteriophage have co-opted this regulatory strategy in order to subvert type III CRISPR defence.
 Many archaeal viruses and bacteriophage encode a ring nuclease anti-CRISPR (AcrIII-1), unrelated to Crn1, which neutralises the type III response by rapidly degrading cA4 to prevent ancillary nuclease activation (Athukoralage et al., 2020).